skinos7/tiger7/project/wui/admin.md

     "nav_bar":"show or not",                      // [ enable, disable ]

     // custom the webpage show
+    "bigversion":"show or not",                   // [ enable, disable ]
     "copyright":"show or not",                    // [ enable, disable ]
     "firmware_id":"show or not",                  // [ enable, disable ]
     "repo_online":"show or not",                  // [ disable, enable ]